linuxstb/pidvbip/README.md

     'h' - toggle auto-switching to HD versions of programmes from an SD channel ' ' - pause/resume playback
-    'c' - display list of channels and current events to the console
+    'c' - display list of channels and current events to the console 'o' - To unsubscribe from current channel and go idle

 pidvbip currently supports hardware decoding of H264 and MPEG-2 video streams, and software decoding of MPEG, AAC and A/52 (AC-3) audio